 FEBRUARY 2019 following ELI workshop – Develop and send out a shared survey across several schools to recent grads around the use and needs of identified digital competencies.
 Use to adjust digital competency framework and strategies.

-See also LACOL’s part in the ELI Liberal Arts Workshop: Local and Global Decisions: Development and Assessment of Digital Competency Initiatives on Feb 19, 2019 in Anaheim, California.
+LACOL team contributed to the ELI Liberal Arts Workshop: Local and Global Decisions: Development and Assessment of Digital Competency Initiatives on Feb 19, 2019 in Anaheim, California.